Carmofrasao/Boulder_Dash/README.md

 # Boulder Dash

+At the moment it's not working, I think the problem is with the version of gcc.

 Work done for the programming 2 subject in the Computer Science course at the Federal University of Paraná.

 Done by Anderson Frasão